simstevens/ddro-via-bilevel/README.md

 * numpy
 * sys
+* random
+* networkx

 Moreover, the bilevel problems obtained for the discrete uncertainty sets are solved using `MibS 1.2`.
+For more details on how to install `MibS` visit the [MibS Quick Start Guide][https://coin-or.github.io/MibS/].

 ## Usage